Definition of Remote Sensing

 The finer the spectral resolution, the narrower the wavelength range for a particular channel or band.

 A measure of the accuracy or detail of a graphic display expressed as dots per inch, pixels per line, lines per millimeter, etc. It is a measure of how fine an image is, usually expressed in dots per inch (dpi).

 Instantaneous-Field of View (IFOV) of the sensor defines the nominal spatial resolution of the remote sensing system.

 Temporal resolution is the revisit period, and is the length of time for a satellite to complete one entire orbit cycle, i.e. start and back to the exact same area at the same viewing angle.

 For example, Landsat needs 16 days, MODIS needs one day, NEXRAD needs 6 minutes.

-Radiometric Resolution is the sensitivity of a remote sensing sensor to difference in signal strength as it records the radiant flux reflected or emitted from the terrain.
+Radiometric Resolution is the sensitivity of a remote sensing sensor to the difference in signal strength as it records the radiant flux reflected or emitted from the terrain.
 In digital remote sensing data, Radiometric Resolution is referred to as Bit Data and is reported in terms of Digital Numbers (DN) values reflecting different shades of gray.

-The DN value of Zero is pure Black and DN value of 255 is pure white.
+The DN value of Zero is pure Black and the DN value of 255 is pure white.
 The finer the radiometric resolution of a sensor, the more sensitive it is to detecting small differences in energy.

 |Bit||Shades of Grey|